pip-services/pip-services-docs/content/en/net/commons/errors/_index.md

 ### Classes

 #### [ApplicationException](application_exception)
-Defines a base class to defive various application exceptions.
+Defines a base class used to define various application exceptions.
 Most languages have own definition of base exception (error) types.
 However, this class is implemented symmetrically in all languages supported by PipServices toolkit.
 It allows to create portable implementations